What causes thumb pain or thumb base arthritis(CMC arthritis)?

 What is the treatment for thumb base arthritis?

-In most cases, the initial treatment is nonoperative.
+In most cases, the initial thumb arthritis treatment is nonoperative.
 A trial of splinting and non-steroidal anti-inflammatory medications is tried at first.
 Supplementation with glucosamine chondroitin is also shown to be of benefit.
 If these measures do not improve pain the next step is to perform a steroid injection into the joint.
 This often provides long lasting pain relief.
 If the injections do not work, or only work for a short time, the next option is surgery.

-What does thumb base surgery involve?
+What does thumb arthritis surgery involve?

-All techniques of thumb base surgery involve removing one of the diseased bones of the thumb joint called the trapezium.
+All techniques of thumb arthritis surgery involve removing one of the diseased bones of the thumb joint called the trapezium.
 Once this is removed there are a variety of techniques utilized to reconstruct the joint.
 The method utilized by Dr. Graham was developed at the world renowned Kleinert Institute in Louisville.
 It involves utilizing a portion of a tendon in the wrist to re-suspend the thumb bones and also to provide a spacer to replace the bone that is removed.

 What are the main risks of this surgery?